fasterthanlime/eggplant/README.md

 ## eggplant

-Upgrade utility for games and whatnot
+Incremental, resilient upgrade utility for stuff that has binary assets.

 ### Deps